 The stress of it all affected our marriage as well.
 Not only because we could no longer be intimate, but also the fear and the unknown put a huge stressor on our relationship.
 Placenta previa is often overlooked even though it affects about 1 in every 200 women.
 Friends and family often downplay it because it is not understood.
 My husband’s took time off for our numerous doctor’s appointments so his job was also affected.

 I ended up delivering a month early because my placenta was malfunctioning.
 I was in the hospital for 4 days to receive shots to mature my baby’s lungs before being induced.
 My daughter was born at only 3 pounds, and spent 9 days in the NICU!
 One of the side effects of this condition is heavy bleeding during delivery.
 While most women with placenta previa will have a Cesarean section, I was able to deliver vaginally.
 However, I began hemorrhaging right after delivery.
 Luckily, my doctor got it under control quickly, and I recovered completely.

 I wish that placenta previa would be taken more seriously, because it can be very dangerous.
 It was a very scary time from beginning to end, just not knowing what would happen and what the outcome would be.

 Advice for Those with Placenta Previa

 I would say to any mama experiencing placenta previa to just stay positive and hope and pray for the best possible outcome.
 We were very blessed that our daughter was born without further complications, but that is not the case for everyone.
-Having this condition can also affect future pregnancies and just having placenta previa makes a woman more likely to experience it again.
-Also, age plays a part as women age 35 and older are more likely to experience this condition, as well as women that are carrying twins or multiples.
+Having this condition can also affect future pregnancies.
+Just having placenta previa makes a woman more likely to experience it again.
+Also, women age 35 and older are more likely to experience this condition.
+So are women that are carrying twins or multiples.
 In the best case scenarios the condition lessens and shifts thus allowing for a normal, healthy delivery.